Time and the Trickster

 "One of my own?"
 Jane asked with confusion.
 "Then why?"

 "Your death would have inspired thousands to rise up against Mary," Matilda insisted.
 "But now she will simply lock you up and then one day she will have you quietly executed when you could have died a martyr."

 The guard grabbed Matilda and Rose turned to Jane.
 The girl had a frightened, but horribly thoughtful look on her face.
 A shimmer in the corner of her eyes made Rose's gaze drop to the dagger that Jane was still clutching tightly.
 The metal was almost glowing silver giving off a strange aura.
 No one else seemed to notice and Rose's heart jumped as she recognised the object that was changing history.

 She had been so wrong to think that the change would be Jane's life with a new royal lineage overseeing England.
 It had never been about Jane's life, only her death.
 Rose's eyes went back to Jane's pale face and she had to instantly look away.
 The girl was only sixteen, but it seemed that her death couldn't be prevented even by the Chronosteel.

 "You weren't supposed to die tonight," Rose said softly as her eyes went back to Jane.
 "I was sent here to save you."

-"You haven't saved Lady Jane," Matilda hissed.
+"You haven't saved Lady Jane," Matilda hissed in a blend of rage and resignation.
 "You have condemned her to die like a common traitor.
 Forgotten and alone."

 Jane nodded to the guard who pulled Matilda from the room.
 The young girl said nothing as she turned and walked out the door.
 Rose glanced at Ellen who had started to cry softly.
 She touched Jane's nurse on the shoulder before she followed Jane out of the room.